mimiframework/Mimi.jl/docs/src/howto/howto_1.md

-# How-to Guide 1: Construct and Run a Flat Model
+# How-to Guide 1: Construct and Run a Model

 ## Defining Components